Jefferson Dollars for Scholars: History

-Jefferson Dollars for Scholars was founded in Jefferson Parish, Louisiana in 1993 by a group of local community leaders in order to make post-secondary education a priority and possibility for academically deserving students.
+Jefferson Dollars for Scholars was founded in Jefferson Parish, Louisiana, by a group of local community leaders to make post-secondary education a priority and a possibility for academically deserving students.

 Recognition

 Jefferson Dollars for Scholars received the Golden Tassel Award for Outstanding New Chapter in the country in 1996.
 In 2002 and 2010, it received the Golden Tassel Award for Outstanding Chapter.
 Jefferson Dollars for Scholars is the only chapter that has been nationally recognized more than once.

 Scholarship America was rated 4/4 by Charity Navigator for 10 years in a row (2001–2011).

 Smart Money magazine recognized Scholarship America as one of the country's top charities for six years running.
-The Chronicle of Philanthropy routinely lists Scholarship America in their top 100 lists of American nonprofits, and as one of the largest charities in Minnesota.
+The Chronicle of Philanthropy routinely lists Scholarship America in their top 100 lists of American nonprofits and as one of the largest charities in Minnesota.

 Programs

 Jefferson Dollars for Scholars programs are open to all students of Jefferson Parish Public Schools.
 Through a systems approach that involves family engagement early on, the following programs are offered: